KennyForest/capstone_project/README.md

-This is the data repository for my ASDS capstone project.
+This is github repository for the code and datasets of my MY498 capstone project.